FreeRTOS/coreHTTP/MISRA.md

 -  MISRA Rule 18.3 flags pLoc and pNextWriteLoc as pointing to two different objects.
-This rule is suppressed because both pNextWriteLoc and pLoc point to a location in the response buffer. */
+This rule is suppressed because both pNextWriteLoc and pLoc point to a location in the response buffer.

+#### Rule 21.13
+_Ref 21.13.1_

+-  MISRA Rule 21.13 flags any value passed into a ctype.h function that isn't cast as an unsigned char.
+Thorough testing by use of our CBMC proofs shows that adding the cast to ( unsigned char ) inside of the toupper() call has potential to lead to errors.
+Due to this we supress this warning for our use case.